 Active users consist of new users, current users, and resurrected users (see the table below for user definitions).
 The Lifecycle feature shows the breakdown of your active users by new, current, and resurrected, as well a count of your dormant users.
 This granular view of your active users, therefore, allows you to better understand and analyze your growth.

 Table of Contents

-Note: This feature is currently only available on the Enterprise Plan and was formerly known as Growth Accounting.
+Note: This feature is currently only available on the Enterprise, Growth, and Scholarship plans; this feature was formerly known as Growth Accounting.

 |Active User||A user who logged any active event.
 Read about non-active events, here.|